Frequently Asked Questions

 What does the client need to do to prepare the site for the foundations to be installed?

 In most cases, it would be sufficient for each pad location to be cleared, excavated and compacted to provide a rigid seat for the pads.
 Further work may be required for some ground conditions.

 Delivery & Installation

 How is the Bothy delivered?

-The Bothy is loaded at the factory by forklift onto our specialist low-bed trailer.
+The Bothy is loaded at the factory onto our specialist low-bed trailer.
 The Bothy is secured and transported to site where it is met by a crane supplied by the fabricators.
 It is then lifted clear of the lorry using lifting bars and slings and positioned onto the prepared foundation pads.

 What type of access is required?

 Full access for a step-frame lorry 18 metres long x 3.5 metres wide x 5 metres high is required.
 Low bridges, weak bridges, low overhanging trees, overhead cables, narrow gates posts and railings should be taken into consideration.
 Space of approximately 7 metres wide x 12 metres long is needed for the crane to set up alongside the lorry, or perpendicular at 7 metres long by 12 metres wide.
 The crane must be set up on solid ground with no potential for settling or shifting.
 The crane sits on four legs 7 metres x 7 metres apart.
 Space above the crane and the final site must be clear of branches or any overhanging obstacles.
 Permits must be obtained to block public roads or access.
 Restrictions also apply to crane use near railways, power lines and trenches.